 If you want to configure the connection to an on-premise sftp server via Cloud Connector refer to the blog How to Connect to an on-premise sftp Server via Cloud Connector.

 Configure Connection in sftp Server and Cloud Integration Tenant

 Retrieve User and Public Host Key from sftp Server

-To communicate with the sftp server an user account needs to exist on the sftp server.
-The user name is needed in CPI to connect to the sftp server and has to be provided by the administrator of the sftp server.
+To communicate with the sftp server you need an user account on that sftp server.
+Cloud integration needs the user name to connect to the sftp server.
+The user name has to be provided by the administrator of the sftp server.
 The corresponding user must have sufficient authorization to create/move/delete files on the sftp server.